MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

 The first match process results in the creation of a unified master entity.
 All subsequent match runs result in the expansion of that entity.

 > [!TIP]
-> There are [six types of status](system.md#status-types) for tasks/processes in Customer Insights.
+> There are [six types of status](system.md#status-types) for tasks/processes.
 Additionally, most processes [depend on other downstream processes](system.md#refresh-policies).
 You can select the status of a process to see details on the progress of the entire job.
 After selecting **See details** for one of the job's tasks, you find additional information: processing time, the last processing date, and all errors and warnings associated with the task.

 ## Review and validate your matches